Alfred Binet: Later career and the Binet–Simon test

-He studied sexual behavior, coining the term erotic fetishism to describe individuals whose sexual interests in nonhuman objects, such as articles of clothing, and linking this to the after-effects of early impressions in an anticipation of Freud.
+Binet also studied sexual behavior, coining the term erotic fetishism to describe individuals whose sexual interests in nonhuman objects, such as articles of clothing, and linking this to the after-effects of early impressions in an anticipation of Freud.

 Between 1904 and 1909, Binet co-wrote several plays for the Grand Guignol theatre with the playwright André de Lorde.

 He also studied the abilities of Valentine Dencausse, the most famous chiromancer in Paris in those days.

 Binet and chess

 Binet had done a series of experiments to see how well chess players played when blindfolded.
 He found that only some of the master chess players could play from memory and a few could play multiple games simultaneously without looking at the boards.
 To remember the positions of the pieces on the boards, some players envisioned exact replicas of specific chess sets, while others envisioned an abstract schema of the game.
 Binet concluded that extraordinary feats of memory such as blind chess playing could take a variety of mnemonic forms.
 He recounted his experiments in a book entitled Psychologie des grands calculateurs et joueurs d'échecs (Paris: Hachette, 1894).